PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Experiments

 \subsection{Ablations}

 We further ablate different components of our model after initial design analysis in \cref{sec:design}.
 All ablations are done on Navsim-v1.
+More ablations can be found on our \href{https://prix.netlify.app/}{project website}.

-\paragraph{Loss influence:} We demonstrate the progressive benefit of each auxiliary loss.
+\textbf{Loss influence:} We demonstrate the progressive benefit of each auxiliary loss.
+We show that using only planning as supervision is not enough.
 The baseline model, using only the planning loss ($\mathcal{L}_{\text{plan}}$), scores 70.4 on PDMS.
-Adding tasks responsible for environment understanding as agent detection and classification plus semantic segmentation, successively boosts the score as shown in \cref{tab:loss_ablation}.
+Adding tasks responsible for environment understanding, such as agent detection and classification, plus semantic segmentation, successively boosts the score as shown in \cref{tab:loss_ablation}.
 That confirms that the planner's performance is directly coupled with the quality of the features, which learn a semantically rich representation of the scene through these auxiliary tasks.

 \textbf{Different Planners}: Results in~\cref{tab:planners} affirm our core hypothesis that visual feature extractor is the most critical component.
 While our top-performing diffusion planner is also the slowest at 57.0 FPS, a simple MLP head is highly competitive.
 This strong performance from a minimal planner proves the richness of the learned visual representation.
 A clear trade-off exists: for applications requiring higher speed, the diffusion head can be swapped for much faster alternatives, like the MLP or the second-best LSTM, with only a minor compromise in accuracy.
-This confirms that foundational \textit{heavy lifting} is handled by the visual encoder.
+This confirms that foundational heavy lifting is handled by the visual encoder.

-\paragraph{Limitation and future work} While PRIX achieves great performance and speed, its camera-only nature makes it vulnerable to adverse weather, occlusions, and sensor failure or decalibration.
+\textbf{Limitation and future work} While PRIX achieves great performance on every popular end-to-end driving benchmark, its camera-only nature makes it vulnerable to adverse weather, occlusions, and sensor failure or decalibration.
 Future work can enhance robustness through two main avenues.
-First, self-supervised pre-training on large, unlabeled datasets could help the backbone learn more resilient features~\cite{seal,superflow,govindarajan2025cleverdistiller}.
-Second, incorporating control-based approaches could better manage uncertainties and improve safety in challenging scenarios~\cite{gilhuly2022looking,nyberg2021risk}.
+First, self-supervised pre-training on large, unlabeled datasets could help the backbone learn more resilient features~\cite{seal,govindarajan2025cleverdistiller}.
+Second, incorporating control~\cite{nyberg2021risk} or rule-based approaches~\cite{zheng2025diffusion} could better manage uncertainties and improve safety in challenging scenarios.
+While PRIX performs well on adverse weather or partially missing data, it does not generalize between different sensor setups and would have to be retrain for each.
+Generalization is something we will explore in future work.
+Additionally, recent works argue that good representation and planning can be learnt and with supervision based on future frame prediction \cite{li2025navigation}, which is worth trying in the future.